 Check,

-The Concept of a Financial Model:
+- The Concept of a Financial Model

 In the quest to understand how to prepare a financial model, it is important to thoroughly understand the concept of a financial model.
 Models for business finance are considered to be nothing more than or short of spreadsheets of financial figures and data-laden over one another that are used to many effects, some significant to the extent that they can completely change the company’s direction or normalized that affect only efficiency and that too on a small scale.
-Under the conditions of uncertainty, businesses utilize these models to clear the clouds of uncertainty.

 Models of finance so developed can fulfill this requirement with relative ease because they possess the ability to accurately forecast future trends or the results of a business action/project on the totality of the health of a business.
 The structure of the model is so formed that it does not grow insights over time and as soon as they are ripe, they can be harvested but it acts based on a set of assumptions.